 Your right to seek treatment from a chiropractor for workplace injuries is subject to your employer and its insurance company granting permission.
 Even if permission for chiropractic treatment is approved, the initial approval is for up to 20 visits provided they are shown to be medically justifiable.
 Chiropractic treatment beyond the first 20 visits requires an employer’s authorization.

 Receiving medical care for a workplace injury involves strict rules and procedures.
 Failing to follow them could lead to a loss of workers’ compensation benefits.
 This post is an overview of this topic, but it is not offered as legal advice upon which you should rely.
-Legal advice should only be obtained from a Charlotte, North Carolina, workers’ compensation attorney.
+Legal advice should only be obtained from a Charlotte workers’ compensation lawyer.